Wondering if your mobile site is too slow for users? Wonder no more! We took a look at the numbers and want to share them with you!

 What does optimized mean and why is it important?
 Mobile optimization is the process of ensuring that visitors who access your site from mobile devices have an experience optimized for the device.

 This means less is more.
-Less text and less images should be used on mobile to make sure pages take less time to load.
+Less text and fewer images should be used on mobile to make sure pages take less time to load.

 Always remember that context is key.
 What do you want to see when you use your mobile device?
 It’s a smaller screen than your desktop so you don’t want to see something that is too busy.
 Most likely you want to see content that is easy to read and scroll through.